Prompt Library · 36 prompts

 Parents

-They seem to be stuck on: [describe what is difficult]
+It seems to be stuck on: [describe what is difficult]

-Help me as a parent explain this in a way that suits a child that age.
+Help me as a parent explain this in a way that suits a child of that age.
 Give me:

 The goal is for the child to understand — not for me to solve the task for them.